 On the maps of both parks you will observe a dotted line that curves its way through each park.
 These dotted lines indicate the parade route.
 So anywhere along that dotted line is a swell spot to see the parade.

-It’s important to note that parades cause quite the traffic jam.
+It’s important to note that parades cause a traffic jam.
 I always recommend checking when the parades are early on in the day, and deciding pick a side of the park you wish to be on during the parade, as crossing parade traffic is never fun.
 It’s possible, but not something to do in a hurry, as there are only select moments during a parade when Guests are allowed to cross.
 The Disneyland Railroad used to be a swell way to move around the park during parades, but due to the construction of the new Star Wars themed land, the Disneyland Railroad isn’t operating.
 It is slated to reopen at the end of July, 2017.

 Like with fireworks, parades are subject to weather as well, and can have altered versions of them, or have the parade cancelled altogether due to rain.